 Boxes that were designed for freezer foods like chicken nuggets or dinner entrées are coated in a plastic polymer spray that prevents freezer burn.
 This coating prevents the box from breaking down properly and cannot be recycled.

-Cardboard takeout containers and pizza delivery boxes cannot be recycled either if they are contaminated with leftover food or grease.
+Cardboard takeout containers boxes cannot be recycled either if they are contaminated with leftover food or grease.
 You can prevent recycling contamination by tearing off the soiled pieces and recycling parts of the container or box that are clean.
 Wax-coated takeout boxes cannot be recycled at all.
 Do a scratch test to see if wax comes off, and if it does, the box belongs in the garbage.

 6. Specific Types of Glass or Ceramics